fbreton/script-for-Harness/CCM/AssetManagement/README.md

 **fieldName**: name of the field on which to filter ("Instance Id" for exemple)
 **Values**: the result of the asset rule, so typically a list of values to filter for the fieldName

-The following is an asset governance rule exemple that call an Harness pipeline containing a step to run the script:
+The following is an asset governance rule exemple that calls an Harness pipeline containing a step to run the script:

 ````
  policies: